 Chicago was awarded as the best sports city in the years 1993, 2006, and 2010.

-Here are some o the best boxing gyms in Chicago.
+Here are some of the best boxing gyms in Chicago.
 They are equipped with all the facilities and also take personal care of their client’s health.
 These gyms can be a good decision for anyone living in Chicago and interested in boxing.

 1. Unanimous Boxing Gym Chicago

 Unanimous Boxing Gym is one of the best boxing gyms known for its best-of-the-class training and motivational coaches.
-Unanimous boxing gym has two branches in Chicago.
+Unanimous Boxing Gym has two branches in Chicago.
 The first one is located at 2764 N Milwaukee Ave, Chicago 1L 60647, and the second one is located at 1356 W Lake St, Chicago, 1L 60607.

-The boxing gym was established in June 2016 as a result of a conversation between two friends Trinidad Garcia and Yuri Polyak, during a rematch between Mayweather and Maidana in 2015.
+This boxing gym was established in June 2016 as a result of a conversation between two friends Trinidad Garcia and Yuri Polyak, during a rematch between Mayweather and Maidana in 2015.

 The gym provides boxing classes for people of all levels and abilities.
 The Unanimous Boxing Gym offers an average of 8 classes daily to over 400 members, and the boxing classes contain real techniques and real skills.